 The bouquet is offered to the Virgin of La Altagracia – one of the exclusive Catholic wedding traditions in the Dominican Republic.
 What does it mean?
 At some point during the ceremony, the priest will pick a moment to honor the Virgin.
 Both the bride and the groom will have to show the bouquet to her image in order to show their respect.

-The ceremonia cantada is a tradition that will never miss from a Dominican wedding.
+The ceremonial cantada is a tradition that will never miss at a Dominican wedding.
 What happens during this moment?
 The band stops the music and the guests kick in.
 In other words, they start singing with no background music.
 The moment might seem dull for a foreigner, but it is all about fun and entertainment.
 Besides, it adds a personal touch to the wedding.

 The dance does not stop here though.
 A second merengue dance kicks in – fast and entertaining.
 Again, it takes a bit of training for a foreigner, but it is totally doable.
 The couple will start it, then the groom’s mother and the bride’s father will step in as well.
 By the end of the dance, most guests will be part of it.

 The cuisine is not an actual tradition, but it is part of those special things during a Dominican wedding – especially for a foreigner.
 The menu is probably the most important part of the wedding for your guests, so do not go cheap on it.

 Lots of people focus on the décor and other small things, but they drop the standards when it comes to food – a terrible mistake.
 The menu is what most people will remember.